As an Amazon Associate, we earn from qualifying purchases. This helps support our site at no extra cost to you.

 Every current ICON model ships with lithium batteries standard.
 Many competitors still charge $2,000 to $3,000 extra for a lithium battery upgrade.
 Lithium batteries last longer, weigh less, charge faster, and require zero maintenance compared to lead-acid alternatives.

-All ICON models except the i40-ECO come equipped with the lights, mirrors, seat belts, and signals needed to register as a Low-Speed Vehicle.
-You do not need to add a street-legal kit.
-Just register with your state DMV and get insurance.
-Check your state's golf cart laws for specific requirements.
+Most 25 mph ICON EV, ICON X, and EPIC models come equipped with the lights, mirrors, seat belts, and signals needed to register as a Low-Speed Vehicle.
+You usually do not need to add a street-legal kit.
+You still need to register with your state DMV, insure the cart, and confirm local rules.
+Check your state's golf cart laws before assuming any cart is road legal everywhere.

 Modern Design